alexelshamouty/alexelshamouty.github.io/content/posts/platform-engineering-antipatterns-part-2/index.md

 date: "2025-03-21"
 title: "Platform Engineering Antipatterns: Part 2"
 description: "Platform engineering is taking over the world!
 Or... not?"
-summary: "Shared responsibility, enablement and bounderies in platform engi"
+summary: "X for everything and Central in Federated antipatterns"
 headerimage: "deepwaterdisaster.jpg"
 tags:
     - "strategy"